jamolnng/jamolnng.github.io/_posts/2017-12-09-Open-Source-Smart-Watch.markdown

 You can follow the project's Github page [here](https://github.com/jamolnng/Smart-Watch)

 The processor I chose is in the PIC32MZ EF family, specifically the [PIC32MZ2048EFG064](http://www.microchip.com/wwwproducts/en/PIC32MZ2048EFG064)
-My reason for choosing it was for several reasons.
+I had several reasons for choosing it.
 A big one was its large, for a microcontroller, amount of program memory and RAM.
 My goal is to be able to use [MicroPhyton](https://micropython.org/) to write apps but I'm not 100% sure I will be able to without adding a RAM chip.
 I also chose it because it can act as a USB device such as a mass storage device that I can just plug into my computer and transfer the python scrips over.
 The chip also has a parallel master port which makes it easy to control a compatable LCD.
 There are plenty of great things about this chip, its a beast.
 It's price is pretty large though at about $11 USD but since this is a one off design I'm not too concerned.

 # Planned Features